Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Media Gateway Control Protocol.
 Media Gateway Control Protocol is a protocol for the control of VoIP calls by external call-control elements known as media gateway controllers or call agents.
 MGCP merges the IPDC and SGCP protocols.

-A means of configuring ASA features in a manner similar to Cisco IOS software Modular QoS CLI.
+A means of configuring adaptive security appliance features in a manner similar to Cisco IOS software Modular QoS CLI.

 mobile station.
 Refers generically to any mobile device, such as a mobile handset or computer, that is used to access network services.
 GPRS networks support three classes of MS, which describe the type of operation supported within the GPRS and the GSM mobile wireless networks.
 For example, a Class A MS supports simultaneous operation of GPRS and GSM services.